ziglang/zig/README.md

  * Compile-time code execution.
 Compile-time reflection.
  * Partial compile-time function evaluation with eliminates the need for a preprocessor or macros.
- * Tagged union enum type.
-No more accidentally reading the wrong union field.
- * Generics so that one can write efficient data structures that work for any data type.
- * Easy to parse language so that humans and machines have no trouble with the syntax.
  * The binaries produced by Zig have complete debugging information so you can, for example, use GDB to debug your software.
- * Debug mode optimizes for fast compilation time and crashing when undefined behavior *would* happen.
+ * Debug mode optimizes for fast compilation time and crashing with a stack trace when undefined behavior *would* happen.
  * Release mode produces heavily optimized code.
 What other projects call "Link Time Optimization" Zig does automatically.
  * Mark functions as tests and automatically run them with `zig test`.